Dwarf Slayer Cult

 Hard Head: Dwarfs ignore the special rules for maces, clubs, etc. They are not easy to knock out!

-Grudgebearers: A Dwarf warband may never include any kind of Elven Hired Sword or Dramatis Personae.
+Grudgebearers: Dwarfs hold an ancient grudge against Elves from the days when the two races fought for supremacy in the Old World.
+A Dwarf warband may never include any kind of Elven Hired Sword or Dramatis Personae.

-Deathwish: Slayers are completely immune to all psychology and never need to test if fighting alone.
-This includes Frenzy and Stupidity.
+Deathwish: Slayers seek an honorable death in combat.
+Unless stated otherwise, all members of this are completely immune to all psychology and never need to test if fighting alone.
+This includes Hatred, Frenzy & Stupidity.

-No Toys!: Slayers may never use armor of any kind (does not include Lucky Charms), and may not use any missiles that aren’t thrown.
-Also, Slayers may never learn magic.
+No Armour, No Toys!
+Slayers may never use armour of any kind, nor cloaks that provide a constant save bonus (though they may use Lucky Charms).
+Also, they may not use any missiles that aren’t thrown, nor may they learn magic.

 Choice of warriors